ljwagerfield/scala-type-inference/README.md

 ### Avoiding f-bounded polymorphism

-F-bounded polymorphism should be avoided in most cases - especially in Scala when we consider the behaviour described above.
-To understand how to avoid it, we need to first know what makes us require it:
+F-bounded polymorphism should be avoided in most cases - especially in Scala when considering the above behaviour.
+To understand how to avoid it, we first need to know what makes us require it:

 >   F-bounded polymorphism occurs when a type expects *important interface changes* to be introduced in derived types.

 This can be avoided by *composing* the expected areas of change instead of attempting to support them as a derivative of the current type.
+This actually comes back to Gang of Four design patterns:

+>   Favor 'object composition' over 'class inheritance'
+>   --  (Gang of Four 1995:20)

 For example: